 Sunlight exposure is the primary source of vitamin D for most people.
-If you stay out of the sun or use too much sunblock, you limit your exposure.
-That can lead to vitamin D deficiency.
+If you stay out of the sun, you limit your exposure.
+That can lead to vitamin D deficiency (

-The amount of sun exposure you need will depend on your climate, the time of day, and the time of year.
-People with lighter skin tend to absorb vitamin D more quickly.
-You may need anywhere from 15 minutes to 3 hours of sun exposure per day to get enough vitamin D from sun exposure alone.
-The amount of sun exposure depends largely on the time of year and your skin tone.
+The amount of sun exposure you need will depend on your local climate, the time of day, and the time of year.
+People with lighter skin tend to make vitamin D more quickly than people with darker skin (

-Few foods are naturally rich in vitamin D. Eat more of these great natural sources of vitamin D to increase your intake:
+Not very many foods are naturally rich in vitamin D. You can increase your intake by eating more of these great natural sources of vitamin D (

 - other fatty fish